microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 * The third element (preferred wave size) is greater or equal to the first element (minimum wave size) and less than or equal to the second element (maximum wave size) or zero.
-* Validators with versions less than 1.8 fail on shaders that use `kDxilRangedWaveSizeTag`.
+* Shaders with with versions less than 6.8 fail on shaders that use `kDxilRangedWaveSizeTag`.
-* Validators with versions greater than or equal to 1.8 fail on shaders that use `kDxilWaveSizeTag`.
+* Shaders with versions greater than or equal to 6.8 fail on shaders that use `kDxilWaveSizeTag`.

 ### Runtime Additions